Republicans are condemning Putin for the invasion of Ukraine — and criticizing Biden

 Republicans have largely condemned Russian President Vladimir Putin in the wake of his invasion of Ukraine, and many have also criticized President Biden's responding sanctions as insufficient.

-However, the GOP has not reached full consensus on the Kremlin's actions, with former President Donald Trump remaining an outlier in the party he ostensibly leads.
+However, the Republican Party has not reached full consensus on the Kremlin's actions, with former President Donald Trump remaining an outlier in the party he ostensibly leads.

 Senate Minority Leader Mitch McConnell, R-Ky., attacked Biden on Thursday, telling reporters that the deadly U.S. withdrawal from Afghanistan last year had been "an invitation to the autocrats of the world that maybe this was a good time to make a move," as WFPL's Ryan Van Velzer reported.